Do you experience headaches and jaw pain? Do you have damaged teeth from unknown causes?

 There are multiple treatment options to lessen the pain and damage caused by teeth clenching and grinding:

 Orthodontics: Clear braces like Invisalign and ClearCorrect may be considered necessary if an uneven bite is a cause of your teeth grinding and related bite problems.
-Straightening teeth can actually stop bruxism at the source.
+Straightening teeth can stop bruxism at the source.

 What is the root cause of teeth grinding?